Ipoh White Coffee at Wah Nam Cafe

 | Wah Nam Cafe in Ipoh |

 The new owner has informed me that the property was recently renovated and occupies two shop lots.
-Opening at around 5 am and running until 5 pm, the place seems to be packed with mostly locals.
+Opening around 5 am and running until 5 pm, the place seems packed, with mostly locals.
 Come weekends, it gets crowded and finding a table can be a bit of a task, but not to worry, as the turnover is pretty fast here.

 On a serious note, I ordered the famous Ipoh White Coffee and Cham Peng, a mixture of Coffee and Tea with milk and ice.
 To my delight, they tasted extraordinary and were one of the best.